 Welcome to Pembrokeshire

-Known across the world for its legendary coastal scenery, protected by Britain’s only coastal National Park, Pembrokeshire is the perfect holiday destination: golden sands backed by towering cliffs teeming with wildlife that are just as beautiful in summer as they are in winter.
+Known across the world for its legendary coastal scenery, protected by Britain’s only coastal National Park, Pembrokeshire is the perfect holiday destination.
+Golden sands are backed by towering cliffs teeming with wildlife and are just as beautiful in summer as they are in winter.

-Amroth is located on the south coast of Pembrokeshire 7 miles east of Tenby and at the start (or end, if you walk it the other way round) of the world renowned 186 mile Pembrokeshire Coast Path.
+Amroth is located on the south coast of Pembrokeshire 7 miles east of Tenby and at the start of the world renowned 186 mile Pembrokeshire Coast Path.
+The village has a good selection of pubs, cafes and shops.
+The beautiful sandy beach stretches the whole length of the village and is safe for swimming.
 Nearby is the National Trust’s Colby Woodland Gardens.
 The gardens are a must for visitors, particularly during Spring and Autumn.
-Amroth has plenty to offer both within the village and its surrounding area.
-For a small village, it has a very good selection of places to eat.
+From this wonderful seaside location you can discover all Pembrokeshire and Carmarthenshire have to offer and with such an array of attractions you will be spoilt for choice.
+A perfect location for all year round holidays.

 Wiseman’s Bridge is a tiny seaside hamlet with a rocky beach in between Saundersfoot and Amroth.
 It is linked to Saundersfoot by a series of three tunnels through which a narrow gauge railway once travelled carrying coal from the local mines to Saundersfoot Harbour.
 The old railway line or dramway heads up the wooded valley to the Stepaside Iron works, now a historic ruin.
 The dramway has recently been resurfaced and makes an ideal off road cycle for children all the way into Saundersfoot – its surface is also suitable for wheelchairs.
 The valley through which it runs is called, appropriately, Pleasant Valley.